-During the year the Company issued a Simple Agreement for Future Equity (SAFE) note, with proceeds of £2,728,000.
+During the period the Company issued Simple Agreement for Future Equity (SAFE) notes, with proceeds of £4,100,848 (2022: £2,278,000).
 The number of shares issued to the holders will be determined by the price of the note and the applicable discount and valuation cap.
 The monetary amount of the issued share capital will be the amount already paid.
 These instruments hold no voting right till conversion; however, they do carry rights to dividends if declared.
-Due to there being no obligation to repay the SAFE Note it is not considered as debt and is therefore classified as capital.
-The shares will be formally issued on the next round of equity financing.
+Due to there being no obligation to repay the SAFE note it is not considered as debt and is therefore classified as capital.
+The shares will be formally issued on the completion of the round of equity financing.